northsaluki615/mike-and-tech/content/posts/2020-12-28-accessing-arnet-from-any-computer.md

 ## Logging into ARNet Remotely

 1. Ensure Citrix Workspace/Receiver is intalled.
-2. Open your web browser and navigate to the following URL = [https =//rasxtra.usar.army.mil/](https =//rasxtra.usar.army.mil/)
+2. Open your web browser and navigate to the following URL:[https//rasxtra.usar.army.mil/](https//rasxtra.usar.army.mil/)
 3. Select your “Authentication Certificate” and enter your PIN when prompted
 4. If successful, you’ll see an USARC Alert message, click “Accept”
 5. You will see a Citrix Receiver Screen.
 Click “Detect Receiver”
 6. You’ll see a message stating that “This site is trying to open Citrix Receiver”.
 Check the box that says “Always allow”, and click “Open”
 7. If nothing happens, select “Already installed”
-8. Select the appropriate Certificate from your CAC (Note = not the EMAIL one)
+8. Select the appropriate Certificate from your CAC (Note:not the EMAIL one)
 9. The next screen you see should the ***US Army Reserve Remote Access Portal***.
 Select “AR Desktop”
-10. Select the appropriate Certificate from your CAC (Note = not the EMAIL one)
+10. Select the appropriate Certificate from your CAC (Note:not the EMAIL one)
 11. Enter your PIN and click “Log On”
 12. A file will download.
 Open it
 13. Citrix will launch, follow the Authentication Requests and enter your PIN as needed